WasmEdge/WasmEdge/docs/book/en/src/contribute/installer.md

 * Note - The format for this argument is `<plugin_name>:<version_number>`. `<version_number>` is not compulsory.
 For example `--plugins wasi_crypto` is a valid option.
 * Note - `<plugin_name>` is cases sensitive.
 Allowed values are stated [here](https://wasmedge.org/book/en/plugin.html) in the `Rust Crate` column.
 The logic is that the release name should be the same.
-* Note - It's value is same as that of wasmedge version if not specified.
+* Note - It's the same as the WasmEdge version if not specified.

 ### DIST